 Manufactured by Pibamarmi

 Desco Oval was designed by Italian architect Vittorio Longheu as part of his collection of opulent, stone bathroom fixtures.
 Each asymmetric bathtub is carved from a solid block of marble — one of 40 available varieties — and weighs almost 800 pounds.
 The surface is treated with Acid Shield, Pibamarmi’s patented stone protectant, which prevents stains and scratches while enhancing the marble’s natural color.

 Manufactured by Agape

 Cuna, which means cradle in Spanish, is an elegantly simple freestanding bathtub by Spanish architect Patricia Urquiola.
-Its basin is constructed of a solid-surface material, comprised of natural mineral dust and acrylic resins, which has been thermoformed into shape.
-This ultrathin shell is supported by an exposed tubular steel frame in contrasting white, accentuating the bathtub’s subtle curves.
+Its basin is constructed of a solid surface material, comprised of natural mineral dust and acrylic resins, which has been thermoformed into shape.
+This ultrathin shell is supported by an exposed tubular steel frame in a contrasting white, which accentuates the tub’s subtle curves.

 Shell by Nina Mair

 Shell is a delicate wooden bathtub by Austrian architect Nina Mair.
 The basin was carved from a solid block of walnut by CNC milling machines, then hand polished and oiled to perfection.
 This combination of technology and craftsmanship enabled the “precise positioning of every curve, and the ergonomic optimization of every radius and incline,” says Mair.
 It also allowed for sophisticated details such as the seamlessly integrated drain.

 Manufactured by Inbani